Use MetalLB with Oracle Cloud Native Environment

 Prerequisites

-• 6 Oracle Linux instances for Oracle Cloud Native Environment:
+• Minimum of 7 Oracle Linux instances for the Oracle Cloud Native Environment cluster:

 Note: If you are deploying to Oracle Cloud Infrastructure, your tenancy requires enabling a new feature introduced in OCI: Layer 2 Networking for VLANs within your virtual cloud networks (VCNs).
 The OCI Layer 2 Networking feature is not generally available, although the free lab environment's tenancy enables this feature.